 Meta Analysis

 The current meta in Wartales centers on mercenary management and turn-based combat.
 Builds that leverage both systems outperform those that focus on only one.
+Our combat guide explains these interactions in depth.

 What's strong right now: